Genesis 46:1-47:31 ~ Matthew 15:1-28 ~ Psalm 19:1-14 ~ Proverbs 4:14-19

 Proverbs - Proverbs 4 verse 18 reminds me of Psalm 19!
 "The way of the righteous is like the first gleam of dawn, which shines ever brighter until the full light of day."
 See the parallel?
 Is your life shining ever brighter as you go forward in life?
 Are you shining ever brighter for those around you?
 Are you loving and blessing those around you more and more each day?
 Are you moving forward toward the full light of day?

-Do you know our God of More?
-Click here for More!
+Do you know our Indescribable God?
+Click here for His description!

 Please join us in memorizing and meditating on a verse of Scripture today: "May the words of my mouth and the meditation of my heart be pleasing in your sight, O LORD, my Rock and my Redeemer."
 Psalm 19:14 NIV